Tulsa Public Schools reinstating mask policy; other districts announce instructional shifts

 Catoosa operates on a four-day calendar and does not have classes on Fridays.

-As of the close of business Tuesday, only two TPS campuses will be completely in distance learning on Wednesday: Memorial Middle School and McLain High School.
-Grab-and-go meal service will be available outside of each school from 11 a.m. to 1 p.m.
+As of the close of business Tuesday, only two TPS campuses were slated to be completely in distance learning on Wednesday: Memorial Middle School and McLain High School.
+Grab-and-go meal service will be available outside each of those schools from 11 a.m. to 1 p.m.

 Four more TPS sites have individual classrooms or grades starting the school week in distance learning.
 Eisenhower International School and Greenwood Leadership Academy each have individual classrooms making the shift, along with all kindergartners at Kendall-Whittier Elementary School and third and fifth grades at John Hope Franklin Elementary School.